Frees1990/Spelling-Junior/README.md

   1. On GitHub.com, navigate to your fork of the Spoon-Knife repository.
   2. Above the list of files, click  Code.
   3. Copy the URL for the repository.
-    - To clone the repository us
-    itory using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click .
+    - To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click .
     - To clone a repository using GitHub CLI, click GitHub CLI, then click .
   4. Open Git Bash.
   5. Change the current working directory to the location where you want the cloned directory.